 Milka is a co-founder at ifarm360.
 From her experience working with communities across Africa, Milka has seen the huge opportunity in abundance of arable land and its potential to lift millions out of poverty, through economic growth that is fairly distributed and inclusive for all.
 Through ifarm360, she sees a means to empower local farmers to grow and earn more.

 Derrick is passionate about digital innovations that deliver sustainable impact.
 He is an innovations award winner with WSA and EYA.
 He believes that the intersection between farmers and innovation is a powerful lever to ending hunger and poverty across sub-Saharan Africa, and sees ifarm360 as a perfect opportunity to create desired effect.

 Working as an epidemiologist in African communities for many years, Astrid has seen that the majority of the rural smallholder farmers could maximize their potential.
 She is passionate about using innovative technologies and leveraging data for better impact.
 She shares the strong values of sustainable development and sustainable investment with our valuable investors.

 Michael is a finance specialist with extensive experience in the private sector that he is excited to bring to ifarm360.
 Michael believes that we must ensure that the farmers who produce what we eat are given the tools to maximise the productivity of the land and the security to provide our food.
 Working with ifarm360 lets him play a small role in this necessary reorientation of how we approach food production.

-George is a passionate about keeping fresh produce markets open.
-With previous experience working with Soko Watch as a business development executive, He has skills in business model development that ensures that products reach last mile buyers in technology enabled value chains.
+George is passionate about keeping fresh produce markets open.
+He has experience working with Sokowatch as a business development executive.
+His work at ifarm360 is about ensuring that fresh products reach last mile buyers in efficient technology enabled value chains.